nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 1. User requests to delete tasks
 2. KoolToDoManager prompts user for name of task
 3. User inputs name of task
-4. KoolToDoManager deletes the task
+4. KoolToDoManager deletes the task <br>
 Use case ends.

 **Extensions**